slim71/SpartanLIFT/src/pelican/doc/Development notes.md

 );
 ```
 because in **ament_cmake_gmock** at the 'humble' tag `ThrowsMessage` (as other functions) is not defined

+CHECK: ROI as fleet radius?

+TODO: consider mutex or interrupt for consecutive changes in role

+Considering that external functionalities are not active if the main module is not present, everything can throw an error if node_ is not set

 ---
 ## Mission useful stuff